Hector096/hello-rails/README.md

   - GitHub: [@githubhandle](https://github.com/Hector096)
   - Linkedin: [@linkedinhandle](https://www.linkedin.com/in/hector096/)

-## ￼ Contributing
+## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/Hector096/hello-rails/issues).

+## Acknowledgements

 ## Show your support

-Give a 👍 if you like this project!
+Give a ⭐️ if you like this project!

-## Acknowledgments

-- Microverse

-## 📝 License

-This project is [MIT](./LICENSE.md) licensed.